Senior Scams and Ways to Avoid Them

 There are several things you can do to protect an elderly loved one.
 As loneliness is a risk factor for being scammed, encourage your loved one to become more social – have them visit their local senior center for events or take them out with you when you go to a movie or out to dinner.
 Encourage their friends to drop by and check in on occasion.
 If they’re actively engaged in their community, they’re less likely to engage a scammer, either on the phone or in person.

 You can also educate your loved ones about the dangers before they become a victim.
 While this can be tricky and you don’t want your loved one to be insulted, there are some ways to ease into the conversation.
 One way is to share your own experience of being scammed (which may or may not be true) and say, “Don’t let this happen to you!”
-Or invite your loved one to watch this great video with you.
+You may also look into Medical Malpractice Insurance Quotes to know more.
+Consult with a medical malpractice lawyer if a senior you know experienced negligence.
+If they need additional health insurance, you may volunteer to help them look into medigap insurance plans and speak with a legitimate broker.